 mean not-so-constructive comments on the site, too.
 They keep me on my toes, make me explain everything in detail, and inspire a lot of posts.
 I am motivated by their negativity.

-I’m thankful that I’ve had such an amazing opportunity to travel for five years.
+I’m thankful that I’ve had the amazing opportunity to travel for five years.
 I never expected this trip to last so long, but it has and I’m blessed for it.

 I’m thankful for all the other travelers I’ve met on the road.
 When I get jaded, their excitement reminds me why I started in the first place.